logo for gold-coast-australia-travel-tips.com

 Now before you camera pros start complaining about me even suggesting you let your camera get sprayed - I'm thinking about what I do.
 This is a trip of a lifetime and I'm not a professional photographer!
 I want the picture - the camera can be replaced!

-My camera is a digital point and press - all of the photos on this website have been taken with my current camera - so it can produce some pretty good shots!
+My camera is a digital point and press.
+All of the photos on this website have been taken with my current camera.
+It can produce some pretty good shots!

 Like most modern gadgets these days, cameras, even simple ones, have many more features than most of us use most of the time.
 But there are some features there that would enable you to take great action photos.